 By 2008, over 40 other states offered tax credit and other incentive programs to attract film and television productions.
 Because Maryland did not keep pace with other states by offering competitive productive incentives, our skilled crew was forced to leave Maryland to find work, and the small businesses that support the industry in Maryland were shrinking or collapsing.
 Other states were attracting productions that otherwise would have been shot in Maryland.

 In 2008, the Maryland Film Industry Coalition was formed by Marylanders who were appalled by the loss of this industry.
 The Maryland Film Industry Coalition is an alliance of local business leaders, educational institutions, labor unions, government entities and individuals who are dedicated to improving the business conditions to improve and increase film and television production in Maryland.
-We are a volunteer organization with no paid staff.
-We receive no money from outside groups or interests.
-We are Marylanders who care about film and the benefits it brings to our state – both economic and cultural.

 Thanks to the support of our bill sponsors, supporters and the Maryland General Assembly, the Maryland Film Employment Act of 2011 passed unanimously and was signed into law in May of 2011.
 The program went to work immediately, bringing the award-winning television series, “House of Cards,” and “VEEP” and three independent films to Maryland.
 In 2013, the General Assembly passed legislation that enhanced the incentive program.
 All of the credits were quickly committed.
 The 2014 session patched funds together to keep existing projects in Maryland for another year.